Apps installed from the Ecwid App Market

 coderequiredThe temporary code received on the step #1

-redirect_urirequiredRedirect URL of your application.
+redirect_urirequiredredirectUrl of your application.
 Reach out to us at [email protected] to set or change it

-grant_typerequiredMust be authorization_code
+grant_typerequiredAlways must be authorization_code

 Response example: